Skip to content

 The Bottom Line

-Emirates flight disruptions are real, but the airline’s response has been active and passenger-focused.
+Emirates flight disruptions are real, but the airline's response has been active and passenger-focused.
 More than 100 destinations remain on the schedule.
 Etihad, flydubai, and Air Arabia are running alongside.
-Complimentary date changes, rebooking, and refunds are all available to eligible travelers.
+Complimentary date changes, rebooking, and refunds are all available to eligible travellers.
 Dubai is not sitting this one out.